Academic Program at Centre College

 In January 2004 he led a group of 34 Centre students to New Zealand to study the physical science of volcanoes.
 He has subsequently led students in New Zealand studying volcanoes in 2006, 2008, 2010, 2012, and will again in 2014.

-Workman also serves as academic advisor to students interested in pre-medical studies, and he has assisted students with MCAT study sessions and field trips to major medical schools.
+Workman also served as academic advisor to students interested in pre-medical studies until 2018 after serving in that role for 23 years, and he has assisted students with MCAT study sessions and field trips to major medical schools.
 Workman is an energetic teacher and played a leadership role in Centre’s successful efforts to secure a high field nuclear magnetic resonance (NMR) spectrometer, which is accessible to students for study and research.

 Workman holds a B.S. from Santa Clara University, and he earned a Ph.D. from Carnegie Mellon University.